kalviumcommunity/S76_WierdEats/README.md

 # S76_WeirdEats

-Welcome to *S76_WeirdEats*!
-This is a hands-on project where I will build a website where people can share their experiences with weird food combinations and also like or comment on others' preferences using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-The goal is to learn how to develop a full-stack web application step by step.

-## Milestone 1: Project Overview
+## Project Overview

-WeirdEats is a web application where users can share, explore, and rate bizarre food combinations.
-From pineapple on pizza to chocolate-dipped pickles, the app serves as a hub for food enthusiasts to celebrate the unexpected, strange, and oddly delicious.
-Users can log in, create their own lists of weird food combos, and view lists from others.
-The project aims to bring humor and curiosity into the world of food exploration.
+S76_WeirdEats is a web application designed to let users share, explore, and rate bizarre food combinations.
+Whether it's pineapple on pizza or chocolate-dipped pickles, this app serves as a hub for food enthusiasts to celebrate the unexpected, strange, and oddly delicious.
+Users can log in, create their own lists of weird food combos, and interact with others by liking or commenting on their preferences.
+The project brings humor and curiosity into the world of food exploration.

+## Features
+- **User Authentication**: Secure login and registration system to allow users to participate.
+- **Food Combination Sharing**: Users can submit their weird food combinations for others to explore.
+- **Like & Comment System**: Engage with other users' posts by liking or commenting.
+- **User Profiles**: Each user has a profile showcasing their shared food combos and interactions.
+- **Explore & Discover**: Browse through a variety of bizarre food combinations shared by the community.

+## Tech Stack
-### 1. Understanding the MERN Stack
+S76_WeirdEats is built using the MERN stack:

-- **MongoDB:** A NoSQL database for storing application data in a flexible, document-oriented format.
+- **MongoDB**: A NoSQL database for storing user data, food combinations, likes, and comments.
-- **Express.js:** A lightweight backend framework for building APIs and managing server-side logic.
+- **Express.js**: A lightweight backend framework for building APIs and managing server-side logic.
-- **React.js:** A JavaScript library for creating dynamic and interactive user interfaces.
+- **React.js**: A JavaScript library for creating dynamic and interactive user interfaces.
-- **Node.js:** A runtime environment that enables JavaScript to run on the server, powering the backend of the application.
+- **Node.js**: A runtime environment that enables JavaScript to run on the server, powering the backend of the application.

-### 2. REST API Structure
+## REST API Structure
-REST APIs enable seamless communication between the frontend and backend.
-The following APIs will be implemented:
+To enable seamless communication between the frontend and backend, the following REST APIs are implemented:

-- **User Authentication:** Provides functionality for user registration and login.
+1. **User Authentication**: Handles user registration, login, and authentication.
+2. **Food Combination Management**: Allows users to add, edit, and delete food combination entries.
-- **Like Management:** Allows users to like or unlike specific food combinations.
+3. **Like System**: Enables users to like or unlike specific food combinations.
-- **Comment Handling:** Facilitates adding, viewing, and managing user comments on food combinations.
+4. **Comment Handling**: Facilitates adding, viewing, and managing comments on food combinations.

-### 3. Database Schema Design
+## Database Schema Design
-A well-structured database schema is essential for organizing data effectively.
-Using MongoDB, we will:
-- Define schemas that represent the relationships and attributes of various data models.
+Using MongoDB, we define schemas that represent the relationships and attributes of various data models:
-- Ensure scalability and flexibility in how data is stored and retrieved.

-### 4. Authentication
+- **Users**: Stores user information, authentication credentials, and profile details.
+- **Food Combinations**: Stores details of shared food combinations, including user IDs, descriptions, and images.
+- **Likes**: Keeps track of likes associated with each food combination.
+- **Comments**: Stores user-generated comments for each food entry.

+## Authentication & Security
-Authentication plays a crucial role in securing the application and controlling access.
-Key features include:
+Authentication is implemented to secure the platform and ensure that users have appropriate access.
+Key security measures include:
-- **User Verification:** Ensures users are authenticated before accessing specific features, such as sharing or liking food combinations.
+- **User Verification**: Ensures users are authenticated before accessing restricted features.

-- **Security Measures:** Protects sensitive user information and validates user identities to maintain the integrity of the platform.
+- **Data Protection**: Uses encryption and secure practices to protect sensitive user data.
+- **Session Management**: Implements secure authentication mechanisms to maintain user sessions safely.

+S76_WeirdEats is an exciting and fun project aimed at building a full-stack application while exploring unconventional food preferences.
+Join the journey and contribute your weird food combos!

 ## https://s76-wierdeats.onrender.com